Loading figure…

 Tim Scott supports free trade agreements and has advocated for maintaining and modernizing trade agreements like NAFTA.
 He has expressed opposition to tariffs that could harm trade relationships.

-Tim Scott opposes same-sex marriage and has voted against legislation that would provide federal recognition of it.
-He has also co-sponsored a bill that would cut federal funding to schools unless they inform parents of changes regarding children's gender identity.
+Tim Scott opposes same-sex marriage and voted against the Respect for Marriage Act of 2022, which aimed to provide federal statutory recognition of same-sex marriage.
+He has also co-sponsored legislation that would cut federal funding to schools unless they informed parents of changes regarding children's gender identity.

-Tim Scott opposes same-sex marriage and has voted against legislation that would provide federal recognition of it.
-He has also co-sponsored a bill that would cut federal funding to schools unless they inform parents of changes regarding children's gender identity.
+Tim Scott opposes same-sex marriage and voted against the Respect for Marriage Act of 2022, which aimed to provide federal statutory recognition of same-sex marriage.
+He has also co-sponsored legislation that would cut federal funding to schools unless they informed parents of changes regarding children's gender identity.

-Position extraction pending on 6 issues: Healthcare, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns.
+Position extraction pending on 10 issues: Healthcare, Education, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

 View source →Jun 16, 2026 · Congress.gov